Cathy-Zhao-SY/100ideas/Week1.md

 - documents
 Metadata should contain the size of the document, the time when a file was created, and the author of the document etc.
 - social medias
-Metadata can help you find people you are familiar with easily。
+Metadata can help you find people you are familiar with easily.